Southern Sweden • August 18 - 26

-Sweden has 25 historical provinces called “landskap.”
-We’ll be visiting the province of Skåne (Scania in English), which has some of the most diverse terrain in all of Sweden.
-The region is forged by a history of agriculture and characterized by the ever-present coastline, vast pastures, sharp cliffs, long beaches and green forests.
+Sweden has 25 historical provinces called landskap.
+We visit the province of Skåne (Scania in English), which has some of the most diverse terrain in Sweden.
+Shaped by agriculture and punctuated by the ever-present coastline, Skane is a scenic patchwork of pastures, sharp cliffs, long beaches and green forests.

 Swedes love to celebrate!
-There are many holidays, festivals, and celebrations with specific traditional dishes that must be served at each festivity.
-We’ll celebrate with a traditional Midsummer feast!
+There are many holidays, festivals, and celebrations, each with an array of traditional dishes that must be served.
+We celebrate with our hosts at every occasion.

 The Nordic lifestyle

-Being in nature is ingrained in the Swedish culture.
-They have a saying, “friluftsliv” (free-loofts-liv), that translates as “open-air lifestyle.”
+Communing with nature is ingrained in Swedish culture.
+They have a word, friluftsliv (free-loofts-liv), that translates as “open-air lifestyle.”
 Scandinavians are not hampered by the (often extreme) seasons and believe that “there’s no such thing as bad weather, only bad clothes.”
 Being in nature is also linked closely to “allmansrätten,” the right to roam.
 Laws are in place that allow people to walk, camp, or forage practically anywhere, as long as they show respect for the land, wildlife and the locals.

-A focus on health and vitality are an integral part of Swedish culture.
-Swedish saunas followed by a dip in a freezing creek or the equally cold sea is considered a necessity rather than a luxury.
+In Sweden the path to health and vitality leads to a sauna, followed by a dip in a bracing creek or the equally cold sea.
+For Swedes this tradition is a necessity, not a luxury.

 Welcome to Skåne

-We’ll meet at in Copenhagen over a glass of wine, beer, or snaps.
-Then, taking the train, we'll travel to the region of Skåne, specifically, Österlen, known as “the garden basket” of Sweden and hosts picturesque coastal towns with a rich fishing heritage.
-We'll be staying at Svabesholms Kungsgard, once one of the many farms owned by a past King of Sweden.
-We will settle in, take a walk to the sea, and have our first dinner together.
-During our first several days, you'll have time to enjoy a sauna, walk the farm, ride a bike to the sea, or nap.
-Dinner will be at the farm.
+We meet in Copenhagen for a welcome toast before taking the train to Österlen.
+Known as “the garden basket” of Sweden, the region boasts picturesque coastal towns with a rich fishing heritage.
+We stay at Svabesholms Kungsgard, one of many farms owned by former kings of Sweden.
+We settle in and have our first dinner together.
+During our first several days, we have time to enjoy a sauna, walk the farm, ride a bike to the sea, or nap.
+Two dinners will be at the farm.
+(D)